HowdyCara/splatjs.com/README.md

 * for the issue title you can say something like "please add X game to the site"

 ##### [3] Email info about your game to the site maintainer
-If you don't have a github account you can email me.
+If you don't have a github account you can email me
 * Send your game info to <alex@twoscoopgames.com>

 ---